5l1v3r1/Sonarr-wiki/Failed-Download-Handling.md

 2) Blacklisting
 Allows automatic skipping of nzbs when they fail, this means that nzb will not be automatically downloaded by Sonarr ever again (You can still force the download via a manual search).

-There are 3 advanced options (on Download Client) that control the behavior of failed downloading in Sonarr, at this time, they are all on by default.
+There are 3 advanced options (on 'Download Client' settings page) that control the behavior of failed downloading in Sonarr, at this time, they are all on by default.

-Enable - Turns the checking of SAB and the blacklist functionality on or off Redownload - Controls whether or not Sonarr will search for the same episode after a failure Remove - Whether or not the download should automatically be removed from SAB when the failure is detected
+* Enable - Turns the checking of SAB and the blacklist functionality on or off
+* Redownload - Controls whether or not Sonarr will search for the same episode after a failure
+* Remove - Whether or not the download should automatically be removed from SAB when the failure is detected